Koch's giant day gecko: Etymology

 The subspecific name, kochi, is in honor of German ornithologist and herpetologist K.L.
 Koch of the Naturmuseum Senckenberg in Frankfurt.

 Taxonomy and systematics

 Koch's giant day gecko is often treated as its own species, Phelsuma kochi Mertens, 1954.

 Description

 P. m. kochi is among the largest living day geckos.
 It can reach a total length (including tail) of 30.5 cm.
 The body colour is a dark, dull green.
 A faint red stripe extends from the nostril to the eye.
 On the back there may be little reddish dots present.
 The neck and flanks often are light grey.
 The ventral side is off-white.

 Geographic range

 P. m. kochi is widely distributed in northwestern and western Madagascar on the coast and in the inland.
-It was first discovered in the region around Maevatanana.
+It was first discovered in the region around Maevatanana, where the holotype was collected.

 Habitat

 P. m. kochi is often found on different trees such as banana trees where it can be seen basking.
 It avoids human dwellings.
 The climate is very dry throughout the year and the temperature can be as high as 40 °C (104 °F).